buteomont/Generic-Switch-Monitor/README.md

  - netmask=&lt;Network mask to be used with static IP&gt; (255.255.255.0)
  - mdnsname=<Name to use for MDNS> (ex. *mousetrap* for http://mousetrap.local)
  - debug=&lt;1 | true | 0 | false&gt; (Prints debug messages to the serial port)
- - portadd=gpioPort,highTopicSuffix,lowTopicSuffix
+ - portadd=gpioPort,highMessage,lowMessage,usePullup
  - portremove=gpioPort

-Pressing ENTER without any parameters will list the current settings.
+Pressing ENTER without any parameters will show the current settings.

 ### MQTT commands
-Once connected to an MQTT broker, configuration can be done similarly via the &lt;topicroot&gt;/command topic.
-Because this program sleeps most of the time, you will need to send a &lt;topicroot&gt;/command with the RETAIN bit set and a message of "reportinterval=0" to keep it awake while you make changes.
-Reset *reportinterval* to the desired value when you are finished and don't forget to remove the retained MQTT message.
+Once connected to an MQTT broker, configuration can be done similarly via the
+***&lt;topicroot&gt;/command*** topic.
+Because this program sleeps most of the time, you will need to send a ***&lt;topicroot&gt;/command*** with the RETAIN bit set and a message of "reportinterval=0" to keep it awake while you make changes.
+Reset *reportinterval* to the desired value when you are finished and don't forget to remove the retained MQTT message from the broker.

+To change a parameter via MQTT, publish a message to topic ***&lt;topicroot&gt;/command*** with one of the configuration commands listed above as the message payload.

-To get a list of the current settings, subscribe to *&lt;topicroot&gt;/#* on the broker, and then publish a message to *&lt;topicroot&gt;/command* with **settings** as the message payload.
+To get a list of the current settings, subscribe to ***&lt;topicroot&gt;/#*** on the broker, and then publish a message to ***&lt;topicroot&gt;/command*** with **settings** as the message payload.

 ### REST commands (web page)
 If you have the MDNS name set, and the device is connected to WiFi, you can open a browser to *http://&lt;mdnsname&gt;.local* to get a handy configuration page.

 If you can't or don't want to use the MDNS name but the device is connected to WiFi, you can browse to the IP address of the device.
-Finding the value of that address is left as an exercise for the reader.
+Finding the value of that address given to it by your DHCP server is left as an exercise for the reader.

 If the device is not connected to the WiFi, it will open an access point (the ssid is ***monitor***).
 Connect your computer to the access point and browse to http://192.168.4.1 for the configuration page.